nimbinatus/BeginnerCodersWWCATX/README.md

 meetup for Women Who Code ATX.

 Join our slack channels!
 Go to [wwc-atx.slack.com](https://wwc-atx.slack.com/) to request access, or use [this signup link](https://docs.google.com/a/academicworks.com/forms/d/e/1FAIpQLSfhijux9e9xRE3Djbc_RheYoYQ7C7UpdHuIl58wlgvjLFA0Iw/viewform).
-We are in #python-beginners.
+We are in `#python-beginners`.

 Have a topic you want to hear about?
-Feel free to comment in #python-beginners.
+Feel free to comment in `#python-beginners`.
 Here's a current [list of potential topics](meetups/potentialTopics.md).

 Need to install Python?
 Check out our [guide](install.md).